-TransGrid manages and mitigates bushfire and safety risks to ensure they are below tolerance levels or 'As Low As Reasonably Practicable' ('ALARP'), in accordance with TransGrid's obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and TransGrid's Electricity Network Safety Management System (ENSMS).1
+TransGrid manages and mitigates bushfire and safety risk to ensure they are below risk tolerance levels or 'As Low As Reasonably Practicable' ('ALARP'), in accordance with TransGrid's obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and TransGrid's Electricity Network Safety Management System (ENSMS).1

 Using TransGrid's risk cost framework, the risks on safety and environment are sufficient such that their mitigation is warranted.
-The safety and environment risk costs from corrosion of steel components of the structures, or 'members', insulators and fittings are estimated to be approximately \$725,000 per year.2
+The safety and environment risk costs from corrosion of steel components of the structures or 'members', insulators and fittings is estimated to be \$350,000 per year.2

-Under the ALARP test with the application of a gross disproportionate factor3, the weighted benefits are expected to exceed the cost.
+Under the ALARP test with the application of a gross disproportionate factor3 the weighted benefits are expected to exceed the cost.
 TransGrid's analysis concludes that the costs are less than the weighted benefits from mitigating bushfire and safety risks.
-The proposed investment will enable TransGrid to continue
+The proposed investment will enable TransGrid to continue to manage and operate this part of the network to a safety and risk mitigation level of ALARP.
+Consequently, it is considered a reliability corrective action under the RIT-T.